Google Consent Mode v2

 Get started

-If Google Tag Manager is used to manage cookies, select the built-in All Pages as the trigger for the tag that is to be managed.
+If Google Tag Manager is used to manage cookies, select the built-in All Pages trigger for the tag to be managed.
 This way, it is always loaded but adapts its behaviour based on the visitor’s consent.

 An alternative to Google Tag Manager is to ensure that CookieTractor is initialised before any Google services, such as Google Analytics 4.
 This is best done with code set up as render-blocking, where the CookieTractor script is placed before GA4 in the HTML code.